 | Data Pro | Preparation agent that automates cleaning, shaping, and combining data |

-Real-world example: Tableau’s Inspector agent flagged a data quality issue in our sales pipeline that had been producing incorrect regional forecasts for three quarters.
-The agent identified that currency conversion rates weren’t updating properly and suggested a fix automatically.
+Real-world example: Tableau’s Inspector agent flagged a sales-pipeline data quality issue producing incorrect regional forecasts for three quarters, identifying that currency conversion rates were not updating and suggesting a fix automatically.

 Strengths: Specialized agents for distinct tasks, mature Salesforce Agentforce integration, Einstein Trust Layer security.